fabian7593/HacthworkTechnicalTest/README.md

 I used the new york times API, I send you to email, some of those important and secure information.

-I honestly used XML instead jetpack compose for 2 reasons, 1 I have more experience in XML, 2 When I asked for what technology I should use, I was waiting the reply for 2 days around.
+I honestly used XML instead jetpack compose because I have more experience in XML.

 I prefer to use List view instead Recycler View, because its for me so easly to implement, as well the linear layout instead constraints layout (This just for test reasons).